Beercow/OneDriveExplorer/Docs/OneDriveExplorerManual.md

 The Messages window contains two options.
 One for clearing the messages and the other to export the messages.
 Exporting the messages can be useful for troubleshooting the application.

 ![](.\manual\messages_number.png)

+##### CStructs
+The CStructs option displays a list of available cstructs for a given code file.
+Details include author, functions, and description.
+CStructs will be discussed in more detail in a dedicated section of this manual.

 #### Help
 The help menu contains two options: Quick help and About.